Life Advice Everyone Should Hear in Their 20s

 4. You Can’t Please Everyone—And You Shouldn’t Try To

-People will have opinions about your job, your partner, your decisions, your clothes.
-Let them.
+People will have opinions about your job, your partner, your decisions, and your clothes.
 Trying to please everyone is exhausting and impossible.
+The sooner you stop living for approval, the freer and more confident you’ll feel.
+When making a decision, ask yourself what you would choose if no one else had an opinion, then move in that direction.

 5. Protect Your Health Like It’s an Investment